Antigua and Barbuda

 Country details

 Antigua and Barbuda is a Central American country part of the Commonwealth.
 Formed by several islands to the east of the Caribbean Sea.
 The country is located on the Lesser Antilles and borders the island of Guadalupe to the south, Montserrat to the southwest, Saint Kitts and Nevis to the west and San Bartolome to the northwest.
-Saint John, located in the island of Antigua, is its capital, its most populated city and its main port.
+Saint John, located on the island of Antigua, is its capital, its most populated city, and its main port.
 Its official currency is the East Caribbean Dollar (XCD), which is pegged to the US$ at a 2.7:1 ratio.

 Antigua and Barbuda is a beneficiary of the U.S. Caribbean Basin Initiative that grants duty-free entry into the United States for many goods.
 It is a member of the Caribbean Community and Common Market (CARICOM) and the CARICOM Single Market and Economy (CSME).
-Antigua is a member of World Trade Organization (WTO), WIPO, UNCTAD, among other international institutions.
+Antigua is a member of the World Trade Organization (WTO), WIPO, UNCTAD, among other international institutions.

 The country enjoys a high standard of living, well-educated workforce and high average life expectancy.